 - Strategic Environmental Assessment

 Haringey Council is working in partnership with six other North London boroughs (Barnet, Camden, Enfield, Hackney, Islington and Waltham Forest) to tackle the waste challenge.
-The North London Waste Authority was established in 1986 to manage the disposal of rubbish for North London.
+The North London Waste Authority (NLWA) was established in 1986 to manage the disposal of rubbish for North London.

 The partner authorities have produced a joint waste strategy, which sets out how municipal waste will be managed for the period 2004-2020.
 'Municipal' means waste from households, or waste that because of its nature is similar to waste from households.
 This includes waste from schools and other local authority activities such as street cleansing, as well as other commercial and any industrial waste that Councils collect.